-The FFVP is administered at the federal level by the Food and Nutrition Service (FNS), an agency of the U.S. Department of Agriculture (USDA).
+The FFVP is administered at the federal level by the Food and Nutrition Service (FNS), an agency of the US Department of Agriculture (USDA).
 FNS makes grants to states for the FFVP, and the states select eligible elementary schools to receive subgrants.

 The Consolidated Appropriations Act, 2008 (Pub.
 L. No. 110-161) and the Food, Conservation, and Energy Act of 2008 (Pub.
-L. No. 110-246) established the FFVP on a permanent basis to all states, the District of Columbia, U.S. Virgin Islands, Guam and Puerto Rico, effective July 1, 2008, by authorizing it in a new Section 19 in the Richard B. Russell National School Lunch Act (NSLA) 42 USC 1769a.
+L. No. 110-246) established the FFVP on a permanent basis to all states, the District of Columbia, US Virgin Islands, Guam, and Puerto Rico, effective July 1, 2008, by authorizing it in a new Section 19 in the Richard B. Russell National School Lunch Act (NSLA) 42 USC 1769a.
 No program regulations have yet been issued.

 Each state is required to have an application process leading to the selection of eligible elementary schools for participation in the FFVP.
-States must also conduct outreach to schools with the highest proportion of enrolled children eligible for free or reduced price meals under the National School Lunch Program (NSLP) (CFDA 10.555) and give priority consideration to these schools.
+States must also conduct outreach to schools with the highest proportion of enrolled children eligible for free or reduced price meals under the National School Lunch Program (NSLP) (Assistance Listing 10.555) and give priority consideration to these schools.
 After a state notifies a school of its priority consideration, the school must apply for FFVP participation according to procedures and criteria established by Section 19 of the NSLA (42 USC 1769a) and guidance from FNS.

 A state's FFVP grant is determined through an allocation formula.
-FNS sets aside up to \$500,000 for FNS administrative costs; FNS adds any recovered funds from the previous year and awards each state an amount equal to one percent from the balance; and allocates the remaining funds on the basis of population.
-Territories do not participate in the initial one-percent allocation.
+FNS sets aside up to \$500,000 for FNS administrative costs; FNS adds any recovered funds from the previous year and awards each state an amount equal to 1 percent from the balance; and allocates the remaining funds on the basis of population.
+Territories do not participate in the initial 1 percent allocation.
 Adjustments are made to ensure that this formula does not diminish the FFVP funding levels that the original 16 participating states received.

-Other program information is available on the FNS website at http://www.fns.usda.gov/ffvp/.
+Other program information is available on the FNS website at Fresh Fruit and Vegetable Program | USDA-FNS.
 Resources available at this site include a FFVP Handbook, Questions and Answers, technical assistance and implementation memoranda, prototype agreement forms, and a prototype FFVP claim for reimbursement.
-The FFVP Handbook is available at http://www.fns.usda.gov/sites/default/files/handbook.pdf.
+The FFVP Handbook is available at https://fns-prod.azureedge.net/sites/default/files/resource-files/handbook.pdf.